Staying safe online is really important to us. Miss Bown is the Online Safety Leader.

-Net Aware partnership between NSPCC and O2 provides a detailed yet easy to digest guide to any game, app or website you may hear about.
-Simply search to learn about aim of the game, app or website in addition to finding the official age rating and the overall safety rating.
-This information – along with a range of safety tips tailored to your search – is a brilliant way to begin an informed and open conversation to agree appropriate and enjoyable games, apps and websites with your family.
+Common Sense Media provides a detailed yet easy to digest review to any game, app or website you may hear about.
+Simply search to learn about the aim and an overview of ‘what parents need to know’, ratings and themes.
+This information is a brilliant way to begin an informed and open conversation to agree appropriate and enjoyable games, apps and websites with your family.

 The London School for Economics provides a detailed blog to support ‘Parenting for a Digital Future’.
 Regular posts cover topics in current news, research and reflections.